libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 for $i \in \{x, y\}$ and where $L$ is the side length of the domain.
-Note that we could have alternatively used the doubly periodic \DPStokes solver to maintain a finite domain size, but we found that the \NBody solver is $\sim 10\%$ faster for the domain size we consider.
-For this example, we empirically found the efficiency break-even between \DPStokes and \NBody to be roughly $L=\SI{2700}{\micro\meter}$, with \DPStokes eventually becoming more efficient for a larger number of particles.
-This efficiency crossover depends on both the domain size and the packing fraction $\phi$, and should therefore be re-evaluated for different application.
-Fortunately, this is straightforward to do as \libM facilitates easy exploration of different domain geometries.
+Note that we could have alternatively used the doubly periodic \DPStokes solver to maintain a finite domain size, but we found that the \NBody solver is $\sim 10\%$ faster for the domain size and particle density we consider.
+For this example, we empirically found the efficiency break-even between \DPStokes and \NBody to be approximately $L/a=1800$, with \DPStokes eventually becoming more efficient for a larger number of particles; see \cref{sec:timings} for more details.
+This efficiency crossover depends on both the domain size, packing fraction $\phi$, and the graphics card used to run the simulation, and should therefore be re-evaluated for different applications.
+Fortunately, this is straightforward to do as \libM facilitates easy exploration of different solvers and geometries.